 “When you enter our office, you are treated like a family member.
 We start by learning your cosmetic or medical concerns.
 After evaluating your concerns we will thoroughly discuss your options and then together decide how to proceed.”

-Dr. Carniol is a Clinical Professor at New Jersey Medical School – UMDNJ.
+Paul J. Carniol, MD is a Clinical Professor & Director Facial Plastic Surgery at Rutgers New Jersey Medical School.
 He has been repeatedly selected as one of the Top Physicians in the New York Metropolitan Region by Castle Connolly Medical Ltd., and as one of the Top Plastic Surgeons in the United States by the Center for Consumer Services in Washington D.C.

 He believes that a real sense of art and beauty as well as full understanding of the underlying anatomy and function are essential to performing facial rejuvenation procedures.